vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/migration/style.md

 - `$colorPicker` removed

-  Now you just need to set the theme color in `themeConfig`
+  Now you just need to set the theme color in theme options

 - `$codeBgColor`, `$darkCodeBgColor` removed, set `$code-light-theme` and `$code-dark-theme` in `config.scss` instead.